andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/swift-access-control-implications-for-unit-testing.md

 So given the following&#8230;

   * Out of the box, your unit tests are part of a separate test target
-  * The default access control for a class is _internal_, (meaning that if you do not explicitly specify an access control on the class / properties / functions, they&#8217;re marked internal behind the scenes)
+  * The default access control for a class is _internal_, (meaning that if you do not explicitly specify an access control on the class / properties / functions, they're marked internal behind the scenes)

 &#8230; we now know why the unit tests break, unless we make a few tweaks:  classes marked internal are only seen _within a set of specified targets_ and our unit tests are in a separate target that our class is not a part of by default.